Philippine shares edged higher on Wednesday morning, recovering from a five-year low of 5,629.07 points recorded the previous day.

-This downturn was attributed to worsening investor sentiment regarding the Philippine economy, influenced by disappointing corporate earnings.
+The downturn on Tuesday was attributed to worsening investor sentiment regarding the Philippine economy, influenced by disappointing corporate earnings and weaker-than-expected third-quarter GDP figures.

 🤖